 • Vertical distance between a point along a well path and a surface.
-These are typically obtained from DDR measurements.
+These are typically obtained from deep resistivity logging-while-drilling (LWD) tools.

-Dip:
+Dip data:

 - Dip angle of a surface at a well point and the azimuth direction. - Uncertainty of the dip angle.